LSBUGPG/movement-tutorial/README.md

 - `:` means this class inherits functions and variables from another class
 - `MonoBehaviour` is the Unity supplied class we are basing our new class on

 You can look up what [`MonoBehaviour`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/MonoBehaviour.html) supplies in the Unity documentation.
 And if you scroll through that documentation (there is quite a lot) you will eventually get to the [`transform`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Component-transform.html) property.
-This property is automatically initialized by Unity allows you to reference the `Transform` component of the `GameObject` this script is on.
+This property is automatically initialized by Unity and allows you to reference the `Transform` component of the `GameObject` this script is on.

 If you follow the links in the documentation, you will see that [`Transform`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Transform.html) itself is another Unity supplied class.
 And it has a number of useful functions that we can use to modify the transform of an object.

-To move the transform in the scene, the simplest function to use is [`Translate`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Transform.Translate.html).
+To move the object in the scene, the simplest function to use is [`Translate`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Transform.Translate.html).
 And we can use that by typing an instruction into the `Update()` function of our `Player` script:

 ```cs
     // Update is called once per frame